athdsantos/Basic-Python/create-structure/README.md

 Script for create basic structure of a project.

-Is necessary the [Python](https://www.python.org/downloads/) instaled in your machine.
+Is necessary the [Python](https://www.python.org/downloads/) installed in your machine.

 obs.: Code made for run just in VS Code, because were used the function from [os lib](https://docs.python.org/3/library/os.html) that open the VS Code in the current folder.